lemon-squeezy/high-cuisine/README.md

     * Test accessing pages available only for logged in users e.g. profile page or thank you page (Wraps redirects to Login page)
 8. Search
     * Search a recipe by ingredient or title
-    * If no recipes are found, user is notified "No results found.
-Please try again"
+    * If no recipes are found, user is notified "No results found."

     Note: search does not return results for words like "and", "if", "other", "after"

 ### Errors

+**Current Issues:**
+* I used a quick share option for users via sharethis.com It works fine for chrome and brave but not for Firefox.
+This is related to browser add-ons such as ghostery.

+**Warnings:**
+The type attribute is unnecessary for JavaScript resources.
+From line 16, column 9; to line 16, column 173 (fixed)

+**Lighthouse:**
+Since I link to external websites in my footer, Lighthosue made me aware of a lack of security precautions.
+I added: rel="noopener"